PsiUpsilonEI/Bylaws/README.md

 2. Class B - At least two-thirds of voting pool in favor,
 3. Class C - At least ninety percent of voting pool in favor.
 4. Class D - No more than five percent of voting pool against.
-5. Class E - Majority of the executive board member.
+5. Class E - Majority of the executive board members.
+The six official executive board positions comprise the voting members; if multiple brothers share an executive board position, shares of the vote will be evenly split between any brothers that share a position.
 6. Class J - At least three members of the Judicial Board.
 7. Class XJ - Two-thirds majority of non-Judicial Board members.